• Tel: 858.663.9055

 The TUBA gene family encodes several alpha-tubulin isoforms with tissue-specific expression patterns.
 TUBA1A is the predominant neuronal isoform and plays a major role in axon guidance and brain development.
 Mutations in TUBA1A have been associated with lissencephaly, cortical dysplasia, and microcephaly.
 Non-neuronal alpha-tubulin isoforms are equally essential for mitotic spindle integrity and intracellular transport in proliferating cells.
 Disruption of alpha-tubulin function, through chemical inhibitors such as colchicine or vinblastine, arrests cells in metaphase by depolymerizing microtubules.

 Alpha Tubulin antibody provides a robust marker for assessing cytoskeletal architecture, cellular morphology, and proliferation.
 It is frequently used in combination with antibodies against beta tubulin, gamma tubulin, or actin to visualize cytoskeletal dynamics.
 In research involving neurobiology, alpha tubulin serves as a key indicator of axonal growth and neuronal polarity.
 In cancer studies, changes in tubulin expression and post-translational modification patterns reflect cytoskeletal reorganization during transformation, invasion, and drug resistance.
-NSJ Bioreagents offers this antibody validated for applications in western blotting, immunohistochemistry, and immunocytochemistry to study cell structure, mitosis, and cytoskeletal integrity.
+NSJ Bioreagents offers this antibody validated for applications in its applications to study cell structure, mitosis, and cytoskeletal integrity.

 Application Notes